The biggest mistake when presenting… is to assume the audience is automatically interested in your topic.

 Make it easy for the audience to listen to you and to understand why they should listen to you.

-Remember, the audience are the heroes in your presentation, not you.
+Remember, the audience is the heroes in your presentation, not you.
 It is them who will be responsible for spreading your message and initiating the changes you are advocating in your talk.